Choosing the best kayak anchor can be a challenge. Many options are available, and it can be hard to determine which will be best for you.

 If you have a stand-up kayak, you can see where the schools of fish areas you get in position; this is great for sight fishing.

 You can then jam the YakStick into the sandy bottom, hook up your anchor trolley, and you’re set.
 The great thing about the YakStick is it floats.
-So you don’t have the worry about it sinking to the bottom.
+So you don’t have to worry about it sinking to the bottom.

 The YakStick is made of fiberglass, so it’s durable and has an oversized foam grip.